-Expecting Better: Why the Conventional Pregnancy Wisdom is Wrong—And What You Really Need to Know by Emily Oster
+Expecting Better: Why the Conventional Pregnancy Wisdom Is Wrong—and What You Really Need to Know by Emily Oster

-The Mindful Mom-to-Be: A Modern Doula's Guide to Building a Healthy Foundation from Pregnancy Through Birth by Lori Bregman
+The Mindful Mom-to-Be: A Modern Doula's Guide to Building a Healthy Foundation from Pregnancy Through Birth by Lori Bregman with Stefani Newman

 You’ve heard by now that a happy, healthy mom is what’s best for baby, and this book can help you get there.
-The author explains that, “you’re not just birthing a baby; you’re birthing yourself as a mom, too.”
+The author explains, “you’re not just birthing a baby; you’re birthing yourself as a mom, too.”
 Bregman provides empowerment, techniques, and spiritual/emotional exercises to help calm and prepare you for the journey ahead.

 Nurture: A Modern Guide to Pregnancy, Birth, Early Motherhood—and Trusting Yourself and Your Body by Erica Chidi Cohen

-All of a sudden, food and nutrition might feel like a minefield in pregnancy, even for those who were quite health-conscious before.
+All of a sudden, food and nutrition might feel like a minefield in pregnancy, even for those who were quite health-conscious prior.
 Thanks to this book, you’ll be provided with help in making smarter, healthier choices that provide the vitamins and minerals your baby needs to grow, and that you need for a healthy pregnancy.
-Written by both a board-certified OB/GYN and a leading name in the wellness game, you’ll be provided with excellent options that can arm your decision making skills with knowledge, even when giving in to your cravings.
+Written by both a board-certified OB/GYN and a leading name in the wellness game, you’ll be provided with excellent options that can arm your decision-making skills with knowledge, even when giving in to your cravings.

 Newborn 101: Secrets from Expert Nurses on Preparing and Caring for Your Baby at Home by Carole Kramer Arsenault, RN IBCLC